CyberneticSite/www/_posts/2024-05-29-large-language-models.md

 beforetoc: ""
 rating: 0
 ---
-AI and large language models (LLMs) have been making headlines in recent years for their ability to generate human-like text. <!--more--> These models are trained on vast amounts of data and can produce coherent and contextually appropriate responses to a wide range of prompts.
+AI and large language models (LLMs) have been making headlines in recent years for their ability to generate human-like text.
+These models are trained on vast amounts of data and can produce coherent and contextually appropriate responses to a wide range of prompts.
 In this post, we'll take a closer look at AI and LLMs and explore their capabilities, limitations, and potential applications.